philipturner/metal-benchmarks/README.md

 TODO: possible performance bottleneck, register dependency latency, register cache thrashing

 In low-occupancy situations, or situations with heavy register dependencies, F16/I16 is significantly faster than F32/I32.
 For back-to-back dependent FMUL, there's a ~1-cycle throughput penalty for a 32-bit register dependency (1.84 total).
 When switching to a 16-bit register, that's a ~0.5-cycle throughput penalty (1.56 total).
-In a minimum-occupancy situation (4/96 simds per core), combined latencies are 6.6 and 3.9 cycles.
+In a minimum-occupancy, back-to-back situation (4/96 simds per core), combined latencies are 6.6 and 3.9 cycles.
 Now it makes sense why Apple still pushes for half-precision in Metal.

 ## Power Efficiency